archatelain/code-for-eco-532/poly.md

 ---

-Congrats!
+:trophy: Congrats!
 You have just conducted and fully automated your first econometric project!

 ## III.
 Rules to live by